A faster subquadratic algorithm for finding outlier correlations: Introduction

 Assuming our $n$ observables are each normalized to zero mean and unit standard deviation, the computational task of finding abnormally large correlations reduces to the following geometric setup:

-\begin{Prob}[\textsc{Outlier Correlations}] Given as input a set of $n$ vectors with unit Euclidean norm and dimension $d$, find all the {\em outlier pairs} of vectors whose inner product is at least $\rho$ in absolute value, subject to the {\em promise} that {\em all but at most $q$ pairs} of vectors have inner product at most $\tau$ in absolute value, for some $0<\tau<\rho<1$.\ time for exact listing of all the outliers, w.h.p.
-The running time bounds hold uniformly for all $n^{-\Theta(1)}\leq\tau<\rho<1$ with $\log_\tau\rho\leq 1-\Delta^{-1}$. \end{Thm}
+\begin{Prob}[\textsc{Out\-lier Cor\-re\-la\-tions}] \ Given as input a set of $n$ vectors with unit Euclidean norm and dimension $d$, find all the {\em outlier pairs} of vectors whose inner product is at least $\rho$ in absolute value, subject to the {\em promise} that all but at most $q$ pairs of vectors have inner product at most $\tau$ in absolute value, for some $0<\tau<\rho<1$.
+(The promise implies in particular that there are at most $q$ outlier pairs.
+Our interest is on inputs where $q$ is subquadratic in $n$.) \end{Prob}